Special educational needs and disabilities

 - has a significantly greater difficulty in learning than the majority of others of the same age, or

-At transition from primary school at Year 7, we will review a child's information and liaise with our feeder schools to identify those who are already indicated as having SEN. This will be reviewed against evidence in the child's file and against their attainment.
-We will also test incoming students.
+At transition from primary school at Year 7, we will review a child's information and liaise with our feeder schools to identify those who are already indicated as having SEND.
+This will be reviewed against evidence in the child's file and against their attainment.
+We will also test incoming pupils using a range of assessments.

-The Higher Level Teaching Assistant with a brief around transition and Year 7 will also monitor students and refer those that appear to be having difficulties for further assessment or investigation.
+Identified Year 7 pupils will also be monitored by the Phoenix team and their classroom teachers.
+Staff will refer those that appear to be having difficulties for further assessment or investigation.

-That a child has an SEN designation at a previous school does not guarantee that this will continue.
-It will be dependent on the difficulties continuing and requiring intervention or support.
+If a child had been identified as having SEND at their previous school it does not necessarily mean that this will continue.
+It will be dependent on the difficulties continuing and whether they require further intervention or support.

-Whilst at the school children may also be identified as requiring SEN intervention.
+Whilst at the school children may also be identified as requiring SEND intervention.
 This may be a result of assessments, monitoring of progress measures or concerns raised by staff working with them.

 Parents may also raise concerns at any stage during their child's time at the school.
-This may be at parents' evenings and through the year teams supporting their child, but they may also contact the Inclusion Manager.
+This may be at parents' evenings and through the year teams supporting their child, but they may also contact the SENCo or SEN Manager.
 It is recognised that parents are a vital part of the process and their insight and knowledge about their child is invaluable.

-A great deal of information about a child's learning and progress is collected regularly by teachers, Curriculum Leaders (those responsible for each subject area) and by Heads of Year.
+A great deal of information about a child's learning and progress is collected regularly by teachers, curriculum leaders (those responsible for each subject area), and heads of year.

 Teachers are also very aware of the needs of students in their classes and will raise concerns where they observe patterns of learning that suggest the student may be experiencing difficulty.

-The Learning Support Department has all this assessment information available and will use tests administered to the whole cohort to help with screening for patterns of learning.
-This includes reading tests and the CATs (Cognitive Ability Tests) that are administered at transition.
+The Phoenix Department has all this assessment information available and will use tests administered to the whole cohort to help with screening for patterns of learning.
+This includes a range of progress tests that are administered at transition.

-Further diagnostic testing is available within the school administered by trained support staff.
+Further screening tests are available within the school administered by trained support staff.
+Advice and guidance can be provided to support parents in seeking full diagnostic assessments.

-Where it is clear that the student requires further investigation external advice and assessment will be sought and appropriate referrals made.
+Where it is clear that the pupil requires further investigation, external advice or assessment, appropriate referrals will be discussed with parents.

-Students who may require additional support during their exams will be assessed at the beginning of KS4 and the necessary Access Arrangement applied for and implemented.
+Pupils who may require additional support during their exams will be assessed at the beginning of KS4 and the necessary access arrangement applied for and implemented.

-Parents are the key partner in supporting any child with Special Needs and/or disabilities.
+Parents are the key partner in supporting any child with special needs and disabilities.
 You are encouraged to be in contact with the school and involved at all stages in your child's education.

 Please do not hesitate to get in contact with the school if you have any issues or concerns about your child.

-Norfolk SEND Partnership (link attached) are also able to offer parents independent information and advice about special educational needs and disabilities.
+Norfolk SEND Partnership are also able to offer parents independent information and advice about special educational needs and disabilities.

-If you are considering Great Yarmouth High and wish to discuss your child's needs please contact us and we will be pleased to meet both you and your child and to liaise with their current school.
-For more details, please contact Mrs Claire Gregson-Rix, SEND coordinator, or
+If you are considering Great Yarmouth Charter Academy and wish to discuss your child's needs please contact us and we will be pleased to meet both you and your child and to liaise with their current school.
+For more details, please contact Mrs Gregson-Rix, SEND coordinator, or Mrs Parsons, SEN Manager.

 Details of the Norfolk local offer can be found at www.norfolk.gov.uk/children-and-families/send-local-offer